 Tips for Submitting a Talk/Panel/Workshop Proposal

-We often publish the talk/panel descriptions submitted by speakers in the final HOPE program that is handed out to all conference attendees, as well as having them displayed on the HOPE website.
+We publish the talk/panel/workshop/exhibits (etc) descriptions submitted by speakers in the final HOPE program that is made available to all conference attendees, as well as having them displayed on the HOPE website.
 So be sure to come up with a catchy, descriptive, and accurate title.
 (Please avoid overly long titles as they are hell to format and not much fun to read.)
-Make sure your description is helpful to attendees in deciding whether to come and see your talk.
+Make sure your description is helpful to attendees in deciding whether to attend your talk.
 We can help with this process, but it’s always an advantage if your proposal doesn’t need much modification.

 We appreciate detail.
 But please don’t go overboard.
+A plain text description of your proposal is ideal.
 We don’t need PowerPoint presentations attached to your submission, nor do we need videos, spreadsheets, and diagrams.
 Of course, those who submit only a sentence or two and expect us to figure out the rest will find that we can’t, won’t, and don’t.
 A few paragraphs ought to be fine, but if you feel that’s not enough, include what you believe is necessary to convey your ideas.
-Just remember that space in the printed program is limited (as is the attention span of the reader), and we’ll have to make the description as concise as possible.
+Just remember that space in the program cannot be excessive for any one session, and we’ll have to make the description as concise as possible.

 Questions to Consider for a Submission

 What makes my topic interesting or important?
-This will also help you to organize your thoughts when presenting in front of an audience.
-We know that you already find the subject matter interesting, but many in the audience will need to be convinced.
-Expect questions, dissent, and doubt and be prepared to answer those challenges.
+This will also help you to organize your thoughts when planning your talk.
+We know that you already find the subject matter interesting, but many who will see your talk will need to be convinced.
+Your prepared talk should make it clear why your topic is interesting or important, and during your live Q&A session you can expect further questions and discussion.

 Does my presentation have an impact that a broad audience might understand?
 If the answer to this is “no,” your talk can still have a place at HOPE.
 We have many specialized talks that only a limited number of people can appreciate.
 Give us a sense in your proposal of what level of audience your talk will be pitched to – or who you think might be interested in the talk.
 Knowing this from the start helps in our scheduling efforts.